anelook/apache-kafka-clickhouse-demo/README.rst

 Unzip example data
 +++++++++++++++++++

-In this repository you can find two files with data which we'll use to inject into Apache Kafka topic: classes_years_2_12.ndjson.zip and classes_years_13_22.ndjson.zip.
-Unzip them to retrieve ndjson files. ndjson stands for *Newline Delimited JSON* and is used to store streaming structured data.
+In this repository you can find two files containing data for our experiments: classes_years_2_12.ndjson.zip and classes_years_13_22.ndjson.zip.
+Unzip them to retrieve ndjson files.
+NDJSON stands for *Newline Delimited JSON* and is used to store streaming structured data.

 - **classes_years_2_12.ndjson** contains data for years 2002 - 2012 (2 615 075 items from 1030867200000 till 1368453600000)
 - **classes_years_13_22.ndjson** contains data for years 2013 - 2022 (2 649 615 items from 1378022400000 till 1652450400000)